Background:

 Et Purus No. 2: Stockholm, Sweden:

-Keeping the contemporary concept of a site-specific monument for each location, Norton replaced the base of the partial globe of Et Purus No.1 in Monaco with a frustum, a truncated cone, for Et Purus No. 2., in Sweden.
+Keeping the contemporary concept of a site-specific for each monument edition, Norton replaced the base of the globe of Et Purus No.1 in Monaco, with a frustum: a truncated cone, for Et Purus No.2.

-The upper base of the three-foot tall frustum starts with a ten-foot diameter base at the top, sloping out to a fourteen-foot diameter base at the bottom.
-Norton envisioned the four inscriptions of the monument story circling the entire top of the upper base.
-In their golden patina, the one-line raised inscriptions would stand out against the darker patina of the frustum, connecting the story to the gold ring on the face of the index finger.
-The four separate text segments will hopefully motivate the viewers to circle the entire monument and reflect on the larger message that calls for transparency in all walks of life.
+The upper base of the three-foot tall frustum starts with a ten-foot diameter base at the top, sloping out to a twelve-foot diameter base at the bottom.
+Norton installed the four inscriptions of the monument story to circle the entire top of the upper base.
+In their golden patina, the one-line inscriptions stand out against the darker patina of the frustum, connecting the story to the gold ring on the face of the index finger.
+Hopefully, the inscription continuous band would motivate the viewers to circle the entire monument and reflect on the larger message that calls for transparency in all walks of life.

 H.M.
-King Carl XVI Gustaf, a supporter of Clean Sports, has honored the monument and its message by having Et Purus No. 2 installed on Djurgården, the King's Island in the center of Stockholm.
-The unveiling is scheduled for Spring 2024.
+King Carl XVI Gustaf has honored the monument and its message by having Et Purus No. 2 installed on Djurgården, the King’s Island in the center of Stockholm.
+The unveiling occurred on September 11, 2024.
+His Majesty will performed the unveiling act.